Polycarbonate Injection Moulding

 • High dimensional accuracy: tolerances up to ±0.1 mm, perfect for mechanical fittings

-• Excellent repeatability: enabled by rigid molds and controlled process parameters
+• Excellent repeatability: enabled by rigid moulds and controlled process parameters

-• Superior aesthetics: glossy surfaces free from visual defects, replicating the mold perfectly
+• Superior aesthetics: glossy surfaces free from visual defects, replicating the mould perfectly

 • Design flexibility: enables inserts, thin walls, and complex geometries

-These advantages make polycarbonate injection molding a benchmark technology for applications requiring both technical performance and visual quality.
+These advantages make polycarbonate injection moulding a benchmark technology for applications requiring both technical performance and visual quality.

 Key Industrial Applications